 1. Helmut von Erffa and Allen Staley propose that Richard Grosvenor returned the painting to West in exchange or partial payment for “Oliver Cromwell Dissolving the Long Parliament” (1782) or a set of commissioned paintings including “General Monk Receiving Charles II on the Beach at Dover” (1782), “The Battle of the Boyne” (1778), or “The Battle of La Hogue” (about 1775-1780).
 The Paintings of Benjamin West.
 New Haven: Yale University Press, 1986.
 169-70.
 No. 15.
 In 1809, West proposed to sell 1987.4 to the Pennsylvania Academy of the Fine Arts (PAFA).
 Robert Fulton wrote to PAFA on April 12, 1810 on West's behalf with a price list of paintings listing 1987.4 as “Antiochus and Stratonica.”
 Robert Fulton to PAFA, April 12, 1810, 2 page letter, Cataloged Correspondence, MS.053, The Pennsylvania Academy of the Fine Arts, Archives, Philadelphia, Pennsylvania.

 2. In a letter from April 12, 1826 from Benjamin West, Jr. and Raphael West to J. W. Taylor, Speaker of the House of Representatives, they offered the painting as “Antiochus and Stratonice” (no. 23) to the government of the United States for purchase.
 The letter is printed in Index to the Reports and Communications made by the Executive Departments of the Government to the House of Representatives.
 Second Session of the 19th Congress, 1826.
 Doc.
 No. 8.
 On December 11, 1826, J. W. Taylor presents the letter to the House.
 On December 19, 1826, the letter is referred to the Committee on the Library.
 On February 24, 1827, Mr. Everett of the Committee on the Library “made a verbal report… adverse to the request.”
 The letter was tabled and offer rejected.
 Journal of the House of Representative of the United States, Second Session of the Nineteenth Congress, 1826.
 38, 73, 328.

-3. “Hayes” is listed as the buyer in annotated sales catalogues at the Getty Research Institute.
+3. “Hayes” is listed as the buyer in annotated sales catalogues at the Getty Research Institute, Provenance Index Sales Files.
 Annotations on the same catalogue for lot 127 lists “Hayes Charlotte Street” as the buyer, likely the same buyer of 1987.4.